Kyriosity/read-write/readme+/dev/design/README.md

 ..................... 🚧 **...
 DRAFT ...** 🚧 ....................

-# Software - Creation processes- private derivations
+# Design- private derivations

 ## Terminology

-Software as an **artifact** can be attribute to next overlapping activities: _architecture_, _design_, _development_, and _coding_.
+Software as an **artifact** can be attributed to the next overlapping activities: _architecture_, _design_, _development_, and _coding_.

 ### Architecture vs Design

-Both "design" and "architecture" are interchangeable umbrella terms for expertise (magnificent or clumsy) which brigdes ideas ***(reqs, abstractions) and their realization as computer programs.
+Both "design" and "architecture" are interchangeable umbrella terms for expertise (magnificent or clumsy) which bridges ideas ***(reqs, abstractions) and their realization as computer programs.

 ### Design vs Development